MBuchalik/react-controller-pattern/README.md

 }
 ```

 Now, whenever you type "reactcomponent", you get a suggestion that, once accepted, creates the entire boilerplate for a Controller Pattern component.
+See [the documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for more information about user-defined code snippets.

 ## Final notes